Mahmoud-Abdelwahab/MoviesDB-Task/README.md

 # Testing
 The project includes simple mocks and unit tests to ensure the correctness of critical components.
+# We can use DI framwork like swinject for managing Dependancies easily
 # if the app become bigger we can separate each Layer in single SPM